BhumipatNgamphueak/Mobile_Robot/README.md

 **Course:** FRA532 Mobile Robotics
 **Lab:** Lab 1 – EKF Odometry Fusion, ICP Refinement, and Full SLAM

----

-## Abstract

-Accurate localization in GPS-denied indoor environments is a fundamental problem in mobile robotics.
-This report presents the design, implementation, and experimental evaluation of a three-stage 2D localization pipeline on the TurtleBot3 Burger differential-drive robot under ROS 2 Humble.
-The pipeline progresses from wheel-encoder dead-reckoning, through Extended Kalman Filter (EKF) sensor fusion with an Inertial Measurement Unit (IMU), to Iterative Closest Point (ICP) scan-matching odometry, and culminates in full Simultaneous Localization and Mapping (SLAM) using `slam_toolbox`.
-Three indoor sequences recorded in the FIBO building (Assumption University, Floor 3) serve as evaluation benchmarks.
-Performance is quantified by the return-to-start positional error and drift rate.
-Results demonstrate that EKF fusion reduces dead-reckoning drift by approximately 54%, ICP refinement provides an additional 11% improvement, and SLAM with strict scan-matching constraints achieves the best overall accuracy (3.27% average drift rate).
-A critical finding is that over-relaxed scan-matching search spaces cause catastrophic localization failure (25.91% drift) in symmetric corridor environments due to perceptual aliasing, while a tightly constrained configuration anchored to EKF odometry remains robust across all scenarios.

----

 ## Table of Contents

 1. [Setup](#1-setup)